-SSE's established Risk Management Framework and the wider system of internal control described on page 161 of the Directors' Report continued to inform strategic decision making in 2021/22.
+SSE's established Risk Management Framework and the wider system of internal control described on pages 4 and 5 continued to inform strategic decision making in 2021/22.

-As highlighted in the Chair's Statement on pages 6 and 7 🖪 and in the sector review on pages 28 to 31 🖺 throughout 2021/22 SSE met and managed a number of challenging external factors with extreme storms, the climate emergency, unprecedented and sustained volatility in energy markets and the ongoing pandemic featuring heavily in strategic risk discussions.
+As highlighted in the Chair's Statement on pages 6 and 7 and in the sector review on pages 28 to 31 of the Strategic Report of the Annual Report and Accounts throughout 2021/22 SSE met and managed a number of challenging external factors with extreme storms, the climate emergency, unprecedented and sustained volatility in energy markets and the ongoing pandemic featuring heavily in strategic risk discussions.